 Still, according to my own article about the dangers of gluten-free processed foods and the high glycemic index of many gluten-free flours, the best options to keep blood sugar from spiking (well, any more than the sugar will) are almond and coconut flours.
 So, the least I can do is to offer you recipes for almond-flour goodies that don’t contain the flours I just critiqued.

 Almond flour gives a nutrient-dense cookie because its oil content is higher (and carbohydrate content lower) than that of the grain and seed flours.
-We can’t consider anything with this much sugar healthy, you realize that, right?
-But if you do get a sweet treat from time to time, try this one.
+We can't consider anything with this much sugar healthy, you realize that, right?
+But if you let yourself have a sweet treat from time to time, try this one.